thaiduongx26/grab_submit/README.md

     python3 predict.py --image /path/to/image
     python3 predict.py --testdir /path/to/dir
 ```
-The option --image will show result in terminal
+The option --image will show result in terminal</br>
 The option --testdir will save result in csv file (data.csv)